epGameDev/django-practice-site/README.md

 <br/>

 Then we need to activate the virtual environment.
-Run these commands bellow:
+Run the command bellow:

 ```bash
 # start the virtual environment